 What is a Relational Covenant?

-One important step on our revitalization journey has been working on forming our own set of "holy manners" for how we will love and respect one another during times of conflict.
+One important step on our faith journey has been working on forming our own set of "holy manners" for how we will love and respect one another during times of conflict.
 Our Relational Covenant was presented, finalized, and adopted by the Congregation at our Annual Congregational Meeting.
 January 31, 2016.
-"HahZah!"
 We have named it our "Covenant of Grace."

 What is next for us?
 In support of our commitment to 'Transforming communities through active compassion, mercy and justice ministries' our church has done the following:

-- We hosted teams from Praying Pelican Missions beginning in 6/2016 and again in 6/17.
+We’ve hosted teams from Praying Pelican Missions beginning in 6/2016 and again in 6/17 and June and July 2018.
 The mission teams from Praying Pelican Missions stayed at our church while they were here in Chicago providing mission services in the greater Chicago community.
 If you wish to, you can follow Pelican Praying Missions on their website and facebook page.
-We agreed and have applied to host another team again during the summer of 2018.

 On April 20 and July 20, 2016, Faith United Church of Christ, hosted a free discussion series for the community on public and personal health sponsored by Mt.
 Sinai Healthcare System's department of Family Medicine.
 Physicians were there to conduct an open discussions on how we can be healthy people - physically, inter-relationally, and spiritually.

-- Some church members have participated in Chicago's "Hunger Walk" supporting the Greater Chicago Food Depository.
+Some church members have participated in Chicago's "Hunger Walk" supporting the Greater Chicago Food Depository, and a walk in support of the Irving Park Community Food Pantry.
 Other members have walked in and/or supported Chicago's "Out of the Darkness" walk in support of the American Foundation for Suicide Prevention.

-- Locally, in collaboration with the Irving Park Community Food Pantry, we have collected donated school supplies in July and August for youth served by the pantry.
-In addition, we also have collected winter coats and seasonal accessories and apparel in August and September for the Pantry's Fall distribution.
+Locally, in collaboration with the Irving Park Community Food Pantry, we have collected donated school supplies for youth served by the pantry.
+In addition, we also have collected winter coats and seasonal accessories and apparel for the Pantry's Fall distribution.